South Huron Trail

 Friends of the South Huron Trail

-The next meeting of the Friends of the South Huron Trail is scheduled for Friday, November 1, 2019.
+The next two meetings of the Friends of the South Huron Trail members are to take place on:

 Trail benefits people, economy